jer0dh/genesis-starter/README.md

 ## Change Log

+### 2017-11-23
+  * adding gulp-bump, semver so versioning is done with any change

 ### 2017-11-18
   * adding $post_id argument to get_field_without_wpautop function.
   * Altered sticky.js to prevent it from setting height to container